A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

 Analytical chemistry plays a crucial role in the development, optimization, and monitoring of biotechnological processes.
-This experiment demonstrates the quantitative analysis of a target molecule, glucose, using colorimetric and spectrophotometric techniques.
+This experiment demonstrates the quantitative analysis of a target molecule, glucose, using a colorimetric assay with spectrophotometric detection.

 Materials